 New Zealand moves to mandate DMARC enforcement

 Executive summary: New Zealand’s Secure Government Email Framework mandates DMARC at p=reject—plus hard-fail SPF, universal DKIM, enforced MTA-STS, and TLS-RPT—by October 2025.
-The rules replace SEEMail, curb soaring phishing losses, and will affect every organization that emails the public sector.
+The rules replace SEEMail, curb soaring phishing losses, and affect every organization that emails the public sector.

 Key takeaways: